Neutral Pion Photoproduction in a Regge Model: Results

 With the vector Regge pole and cut parameters determined using the high-energy data, in Fig.~\ref{fig:dataCS} we compare model prediction with the data in the lower-energy region, $E_\gamma\ge 2$~GeV.
-It appears that the simple Regge pole plus cut model is qualitatively consistent with the data in this region, although the data in this region is rather sparse and it is impossible to clearly identify the region of applicability of the Regge theory.
+The model (solid lines) is extrapolated outside the fitting region ({\it i.e.} outside $E_\gamma\ge4$ GeV and $\cos\theta_s\ge0.6$) (dashed lines).
+It appears that the simple Regge pole plus a cut is qualitatively consistent with the data outside this region up to $t=-3$ GeV$^2$, although the data in this region is rather sparse and it is impossible to clearly identify the region of applicability of the Regge theory.

 As discussed in Sec.~\ref{sec:data}, we assume that the main contribution to beam asymmetry comes form the axial vector Regge poles.
 From a fit to the beam asymmetry in the energy range $4\le E_\gamma \text{(GeV)}\le 10$ with the vector Regge exchanges fixed by Eq.~\eqref{eq:fit1} we find